bcbogdan/lisa-parser/README.md

 -l | --loglevel Logging level for the script - 2 default
                 Levels: 1 - Warning, 2 - Info, 3 - Debug
--k | --skipkvp  Flag that indicates if the script searches for DistroVersion and KernelVersion from the VM - default True
+-k | --skipkvp  Flag that indicates if the script searches for DistroVersion and KernelVersion from the VM - default True -p | --perf     Attribute that indicates if a performance test is being run and the path to the test report log
 ```

 ### Specify env file